 Students eligible for the Washington College Grant and other state aid must meet the following criteria:

-Be a Washington state resident, for at least one year prior to starting attendance at any Washington state institution.
+Be a Washington state resident, for at least one year prior to starting attendance at any Washington state institution for purposes other than postsecondary education.

 Provide documentation of residency verification (if dependent, one document from student, and two from parent(s); if independent: two documents from student).
 For required verification, please visit, call, or email the Office of Financial Aid.